kamranahmedse/developer-roadmap/src/data/roadmaps/ai-engineer/content/ai-code-editors@XcKeQfpTA5ITgdX51I4y-.md

 # AI Code Editors

 AI code editors are development tools that leverage artificial intelligence to assist software developers in writing, debugging, and optimizing code.
 These editors go beyond traditional syntax highlighting and code completion by incorporating machine learning models, natural language processing, and data analysis to understand code context, generate suggestions, and even automate portions of the software development process.
-This includes both GUI-based editors and terminal-based CLI tools for developers who prefer command-line workflows.

 Visit the following resources to learn more: